Don Albert & Partners: Background

 Don Albert (born 22 February 1971 in Port Shepstone, South Africa) is a South African–born architect.
 He was schooled at Treverton College and received a Bachelor of Architecture (1993) and a Post Graduate Diploma in Architecture (1994) at the University of KwaZulu-Natal, South Africa.
 In 1996 Don was awarded a Fulbright Scholarship to complete his masters at the University of California, Los Angeles.
 After graduation he spent another year as design associate at the office of AIA Gold Medallist (Los Angeles) Barton Myers, Beverly Hills.

 Prior to attending UCLA, Albert founded his own architectural design firm, soundspacedesign (since rebranded as Don Albert & Partners) to practice in South Africa.
 In 1997 he was awarded first prize and the commission to design the Barrows building in Durban.
 This competition entry was submitted and realised from Los Angeles via the internet, an innovation at the time, and heralded a new mode of “integrated” non-hierarchical work space for post-apartheid industry.

-In February 2000 Don Albert and Alex Pienaar won the National Ports Authority's Millennium Tower architectural competition for the port control tower in the city of Durban.
+In February 2000, Don Albert and Alex Pienaar won the National Ports Authority's Millennium Tower architectural competition for the port control tower in the city of Durban.
 The Millennium Tower won a SAICE Award for Best Civil Engineering Project in 2004.

-Don Albert represents one of the few architects in South Africa who is practising in a unique design philosophy that combines digital design methodology with metaphorical considerations.
-Don Albert's High Performance Centre at the University of Pretoria and the Barrows factory are renowned in South Africa, and abroad, as ground-breaking typologies.
-These projects have been published in Japan, Italy, China, UK, South Africa, and Brazil.

 Don Albert was the second youngest architect to be featured in Phaidon World Atlas of Contemporary architecture.